mortimer-lab/mortimer-lab.github.io/_pages/handbook.md

 Please do not come to lab if you are sick and take the time you need to rest and recover!
 If you are feeling well enough to work but may still be contagious, please work remotely.

 [UGA policy on sick leave for benefits-eligible employees](https://hr.uga.edu/Current_Employees/Leave/sick_leave/)

+### Lab environment

+In ensure that the lab is a respectful and productive workplace for all lab members, please adhere to the following guidelines:

+1. Wear headphones when attending online seminars/classes, participating in a work-related zoom call, or listening to music.
+2. Try to limit personal phone calls.
+If you need to have a longer conversation, please step outside or use the PDRC breakroom.
+3. Short social and work-related conversations are encouraged in the lab, but please respect others who may be trying to work.
+4. Keep the lab clean and organized.

 ## Lab communication